bspaans/python-mingus/doc/wiki/tutorialBarModule.rst

 ----

-Adding Notes and !NoteContainers to a Bar
+Adding Notes and NoteContainers to a Bar
 -----------------------------------------

 The `place_notes(notes, duration)` function is used to add notes to a Bar.
 Notes can be written as strings, but Note and NoteContainer objects, and lists of strings and Note objects are also accepted.
 The duration is entered as a float which stands for the note value.
 1 Represents a whole note, 2 a half note, 4 a quarter note, etc. See the [refMingusCoreValue core.value] module and its [tutorialMeter tutorial] for more sophisticated note values.
 This function returns True if there was room enough in the Bar to place the notes and False otherwise.